reframejs/reframe/docs/usage-manual.md

 module.exports = HelloPage;
 ~~~

+Not only is this page HTML-dynamic but it actually has to.
-Note that the route `/hello/{name}` of `HelloPage.html.js` is parameterized and it because of that it can't be HTML-static; There is an infinite number of pages with URLs `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc. and we can't compute them all at build-time and the page has to be HTML-dyanmic.
+That is because the route `/hello/{name}` of `HelloPage.html.js` is parameterized; There is an infinite number of pages with URLs matching the route such as `/hello/Alice-1`, `/hello/Alice-2`, `/hello/Alice-3`, etc. We can't compute an infinite number of pages at build-time and the page has to be HTML-dyanmic.

-In general, all pages that have a parameterized route are HTML-dynamic.
+All pages that have a parameterized route are HTML-dynamic.

-Let's now look at a DOM-dynamic page.
+Let's now create pages that have dynamic views.

-#### HTML-dynamic & DOM-dynamic
+#### DOM-static VS DOM-dynamic

+Let's create a page that display the current time.

 We create a page that loads JavaScript code that updates the time every second by manipulating the DOM with React.

+`/tmp/reframe-playground/pages/HelloPage.html.js`

 Note that we save our page object file as `TimePage.universal.js`.
 The filename ends with `.universal.js`